-With the 4th of July tomorrow, many are thinking of the best ways to get the illustrious red, white, and blue into their homes.
+Each 4th of July, many think of the best ways to get the illustrious red, white, and blue into their homes.
 Some people love going all out for the holiday, while others are interested in designs that are subtle and easy to shift as time goes on.

 Some things to keep in mind are how each of these colors affect the mood depending on shade, amount, and location.
 As an intense color, red raises the energy level in a room.
 It’s great for drawing in people and stimulating socialization.
 Conversely, blue is a calming, soothing shade that relaxes the atmosphere.
 It slows heart rate and will keep energy low.
 Regardless of whether you want to show your patriotic spirit in full force or just have simple decorations that be easily cycled out, there’s something for everyone in this blog post for decorating your home for July 4th.

 The main room of the home or one of the first places you see, this room gets a lot of foot-traffic.
 Red throw pillows or flower pots can create a simple source of that energetic color to encourage guests to chat with one another and increase excitement for the fireworks to come.
 Decorate with a patriotic red, white, and blue flag banner hanging from your mantle or windows.
 Add more festivity with star-spangled balloons or candles.
 Party poppers and favors can also give your guests something to do to work off some of that energy while waiting for delicious barbecue.
 Balance out the excess energy with a blue throw blanket or rug, helping to ground your guests while keeping up with the day’s theme.